skamithi/demo-db-to-host-mapping/README.md

-# Playbook where a DB name is given and the correct execution is done
+# DB To Host Mapping Demo - Ansible Playbook

 This sample project shows how you can define an host inventory that houses multiple unique databases and then provide a playbook that